noyan-alimov/docker-kubernetes-project/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
-3. Run in Kubernetes:  `./upload_docker.sh` and then `./run_kubernetes.sh`
+3. Run in Kubernetes:

-Don't forget to change the dockerpath variable in both upload_docker.sh and run_kubernetes.sh You should put your unique Docker Hub ID.
+- install minikube and run `minikube start`
+- run `./run_kubernetes.sh`
+- when you are finished using the app, run `minikube delete`